-Under Section 14 of the Act, the responsibility is on the landlord to ensure the existence of a residential tenancy agreement when accepting new tenants.
+Under section 14 of the Act, the responsibility is on the landlord to ensure the existence of a residential tenancy agreement when accepting new tenants.
 A standard form is prescribed according to the Residential Tenancies Regulation 2010 by NSW Fair Trading, which is easy to use and readily accessible to everyone.
 This form, amounting to a residential tenancy agreement, outlines important details such as the personal information of the landlord(s), tenant(s), and the conditions of the tenancy including the period of term and payment of rent.

 The standard form provided by NSW Fair Trading can be accessed here (new version from 23 March 2020): https://www.fairtrading.nsw.gov.au/__data/assets/pdf_file/0007/608380/Standard-Residential-Tenancy-Agreement.pdf.

 Residential leases can be for a set period or ongoing, and this is also indicated in the residential tenancy agreement.
 A fixed term agreement means that the lease will only last for a certain period (for example, 6 months or 12 months), and a date of termination is specified.

 Residential tenancy agreements also include additional terms whereby:

 A landlord must also provide tenants with the New Tenant Checklist, which outlines and provides proof of acknowledgement of the details of the lease.
-The Checklist is available here: https://www.fairtrading.nsw.gov.au/Factsheet_print/Tenants_and_home_owners/Renting_a_home/FTR72_New_tenant_checklist.pdf
+The Checklist is available here: http://www.fairtrading.nsw.gov.au/Factsheet_print/Tenants_and_home_owners/Renting_a_home/FTR72_New_tenant_checklist.pdf.

 Similarly, to terminate a periodic agreement, written notice must be given by the landlord or tenant.
 A landlord must provide at least 90 days’ notice, and a tenant must give 21 days’ notice.